Antonio Videgain Reparaz: Later life

-He visited his famous family in Spain, his grandmother Antonia García de Videgain, and his uncle Salvador Videgain are more important for him in the 1920s.
-He abandoned definitely Spain in 1934, never to return again, because of the Civil War of Spain.
-Towards the end of his life, Videgain lived in a good economic situation.
+He visited his famous family in Spain, his grandmother Antonia García de Videgain, and his uncle Salvador Videgain were more important for him in the 1920s.
+He left Spain in 1934, never to return again, because of the Civil War of Spain.
+Towards the end of his life Videgain lived comfortably.
 One of his sons was Dr. Mauricio Antonio, who died in 2020.

-He died in September 19, 1945, in Panama city, Panama.
-His descendants live around all América.
+He died in September 19, 1945, in Panama City, Panama.
+His descendants live around all Americas.